marekStef/decentralised-storage-system/documentation/docs/main-system/view-manager/schemas.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Schemas

 View Manager component needs to have access to the database and it registers multiple schemas:

-### ProfilePermissionSchema
+### ProfilePermission Schema

-Each `View Template` needs to have profiles specified so that when `View Instance` is created out of it, `View Manager` can request permissions for the given `View Instance`.
+Each `View Template` needs to have profiles specified so that when `View Instance` is created out of it, `View Manager` can request permissions from the `Auth Service` for the given `View Instance`.

 `View Template` therefore holds which profiles future instances will have access to but also what kind of access.
+This cannot be changed after the `View Template` is created.

 ```js title="ProfilePermissionSchema.js"